-Tree of Life
+1. Tree of Life

 One of the most universally popular symbols, the tree of life is commonly depicted as a large tree with spreading branches and roots.
 It holds different concepts in philosophy and spirituality, but many also associate it with family ties.

 The tree of life’s spreading branches and roots remind us of our connection to our family, linking us to our past and future generations.

 Each smaller branch can be traced back to bigger branches which can represent our grandparents.
 This links to our use of the term family tree in relation to our ancestry.

 The tree of life represents strength, stability, and growth, making it a perfect family symbol.
 We might experience seasons of darkness and light, but our families inspire us to stay strong and upright.

 While there’s no exact symbol for a family in Celtic culture, the triquetra is now widely used to represent family love and unity.

 In Latin, the term triquetra means three-cornered shape, and it’s sometimes used to describe any symbol with three arcs.

 It’s made up of a continuous line interweaving around itself, which is thought to signify endless love in a familial relationship.
 After all, a family is embraced by a strong bond that ideally no trials or troubles should breach.

 Also known as the Odal rune, the Othala rune is a letter from a Germanic writing system that emerged before being replaced by the Latin alphabet.